-In October 1998, Duff & Phelps Credit Rating Co. ("DCR"), Standard & Poor's Corporation ("S&P"), and Moody's Investors Service Inc. ("Moody's") reduced our long-term debt credit rating to A-from A, BBB from A, and Baal from A3, respectively.
-In October 1998, Moody's and S&P reduced PHH's long-term and short-term debt ratings to A3/P2 and A-/A2 from A2/P1 and A+/A1, respectively.
-PHH's long-term and short-term credit ratings remain A+/F1 and A+/D1 with Fitch IBCA and DCR, respectively.
-While the recent downgrading caused us to incur an increase in cost of funds, we believe our sources of liquidity continue to be adequate.
+In October 1998, Duff & Phelps Credit Rating Co. ("DCR"), Standard & Poor's Corporation ("S&P"), and Moody's Investors Service Inc. ("Moody's") reduced our long-term debt credit rating to A- from A, BBB from A, and Baal from A3, respectively.

+Following the execution of our agreement to dispose of our fleet segment, Fitch IBCA lowered PHH's long-term debt rating from A+ to A and affirmed PHH's short-term debt rating at F1, and S&P affirmed PHH's long-term and short-term debt ratings at A-/A2.
+Also, in connection with the closing of the transaction, DCR lowered PHH's long-term debt rating from A+ to A and PHH's short-term debt rating was reaffirmed at D1.
+Moody's lowered PHH's long-term debt rating from A3 to Baal and affirmed PHH's short-term debt rating at P2.
 (A security rating is not a recommendation to buy, sell or hold securities and is subject to revision or withdrawal at any time.)